Ghost-Hackers/Ghost-Hackers.bot/README.md

 ### 🎲 Fun and Games: Unleash the Playful Spirits

 Inject a dose of fun into your server with entertaining games and activities.
-From trivia challenges to virtual dice rolls, Ghost Hackers Bot brings the joy of playfulness to your coding haven.
+From trivia challenges to virtual dice rolls, Codergeist Phantom brings the joy of playfulness to your coding haven.

 - **Usage:**
   - Engage in trivia with `!trivia start`.
   - Roll virtual dice with `!roll_dice`.

-## 🛠️ Getting Started: Unveiling the Enchantment
+> ## 🛠️ Getting Started: Unveiling the Enchantment

 Embarking on this enchanting journey requires a meticulous initiation: